Attested: Clausentum on iter 7 of the Antonine Itinerary

 Where: Probably the Roman fortified town and naval base at Bitterne, SU434133, on a promontory sticking into the river Itchen, described on Pastscape.
 The Itinerary's distance of 10 Roman miles from Venta Belgarum was a problem so long as the Venta was assumed to be within Roman Winchester, but not if it was actually the tribal gathering place on St Catherine's hill-fort and/or its port at a crossing of the river Itchen 3 miles south.
 The implication is that a Roman road to Bitterne remains to be found east of the Itchen, perhaps even passing close to Fair Oak.

 Name origin: Latin claudo ‘to close’ led to various words such as claustra ‘lock, barrier, dam’, with descendants in later languages such as French écluse ‘pound lock’, sluice, and Somerset dialect clyse.
 Many Latin words (and place names) ended in -entum, which often served to create verbal nouns.
-Mansbridge would have been a highly suitable location for some kind of dam or weir across the river Itchen to raise its level so that cargo boats could travel upstream to Winchester.
-As R&S explained, Celtic has little to offer on this name.
+An obvious speculation is that there was some kind of dam or weir across the river Itchen to raise its level so that cargo boats could travel upstream to Winchester, as a Roman precursor of the Itchen Navigation.
+As Rivet & Smith explained, Celtic has little to offer on this name.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.